My German shepherd, Mia, had surgery in March to remove a growth on her back foot.

 Forgiveness is like the laser the vet used to promote healing in Mia’s foot.
 It penetrates damaged hearts and souls with the Light of Jesus.
 We are not condoning the injustice someone did to us when we forgive.
 But, we free ourselves from the prison and the damage holding on to the injury causes.
 Forgiveness allows the healing power of Jesus to restore and regenerate us.

 Let go of the hurt and the re-runs that play in your mind and let the power of Jesus heal your heart and soul as you forgive those who have wounded you, just as Jesus has forgiven you for wrongs you have done.

 Are you willing to forgive those who have wounded you?

-Dear Heavenly Father, thank You for forgiving me for my sin.
-Lord, help me to forgive others who have wounded, betrayed, or slandered me.
-Help me to forgive as You have forgiven me.
+Heavenly Father, help me to forgive others who have wounded, betrayed, or slandered me just as You have forgiven me.

 Copyright 2021: Wounded: Stephanie Pavlantos: All Right Reserved.